About me

 The Crucifixion of Jesus: Torture, Sexual Abuse, and the Scandal of the Cross (Routledge, 2023).

-Visit my University of Otago staff web-page.
+My University of Otago staff web-page